grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 .. image:: ../../images/training_set_plot.png

-As we have seen already, in this plot, we seen all the data within our training set, plotted according to whether our current model has predicted correctly.
-We also see which points the model has so far trained on and also the queried point which would provide the most information to the model if it was labelled.
+As we have seen already, this plot shows all the data within our training set, plotted according to whether our current model has predicted correctly.
+We also see which points the model has so far trained on and also the queried point, which would provide the most information to the model if it was labelled.

 .. note::